Blog - K2view

 I've spent the past few months exploring and testing dozens of MCP servers – open-source and commercial; production-grade and experimental.

-In this guide, I’ve pulled together a list of the top 15 Awesome MCP Servers across a range of use cases, from enterprise data and knowledge, to dev tools, public APIs, and more.
+In this MCP directory, I’ve pulled together a list of the 15 most awesome MCP servers across a range of use cases, from enterprise data and knowledge, to dev tools, public APIs, and more.

-Below, you’ll find a comparison table covering features, hosting options, open-source status, and further on more details about each of these awesome MCP servers.
+Below, you’ll find a comparison table covering features, open-source status, hosting options, and best use cases for each of these awesome MCP servers.

 Name Features Open-source Hosting Best use